nerves-project/nerves_system_br/README.md

 ### nerves_camera_defconfig

 This is the configuration that I'm using for my camera project.
-Normally it wouldn't be a part of the Nerves SDK, but it may be useful to others as an example.
+Normally it wouldn't be a part of Nerves, but it may be useful to others as an example.
 It requires a custom cape for the BeagleBone Black and uses the AM3359's PRU for the hard real-time parts of the project.
 Erlang is used for the rest.